Perspectives

 Vistria News

-Doctors and nurses were there for us during COVID.
+Commentary: Doctors and nurses were there for us during COVID.
 Now it is our turn.

 Commentary By The Vistria Group’s Mona Sutphen & Elizabeth Jurinka for Crain’s Forum on Physician Retention in Crain’s Chicago Business